 1. Check the care label

-Before you start the process of washing stuffed animals, it’s always a good idea to check whether a particular toy has care instructions on the tag – the last thing you want to do is ruin it.
+Before you start the process of washing stuffed animals, it’s always a good idea to check whether a particular toy has laundry symbols on the tag – the last thing you want to do is ruin it.
 This will help you to decide whether to use the washing machine, handwash or simply spot treat stains.

 2. Spot test the fabric